List of Pixar films: Upcoming

-Unspecified films with dates

-These films are unspecified but have confirmed dates from The Walt Disney Studios.

 In-development projects

-In February 2023, Disney CEO Bob Iger announced that a fifth Toy Story film is in development.

-In addition, Enrico Casarosa, Aphton Corbin, Brian Fee, Kristen Lester, Domee Shi and Rosana Sullivan have been working on their respective untitled feature films.
+Additionally, Aphton Corbin, Domee Shi, and Rosana Sullivan have been working on their respective untitled feature films, all of which would be based upon original ideas.

+In October 2024, Pixar was looking to cast Romani actors to voice two Romani characters for an unannounced film project.

 Production cycle

-In July 2013, Pixar Studios President Edwin Catmull said that the studio planned to release one original film each year, and a sequel every other year, as part of a strategy to release "one and a half movies a year."
-On July 3, 2016, Pixar president Jim Morris announced that the studio might be moving away from sequels after Toy Story 4 and Pixar was only developing original ideas with five films in development at the time of the announcement.
+In July 2013, then–Pixar president Edwin Catmull said that the studio planned to release one original film each year, and a sequel every other year, as part of a strategy to release "one and a half movies a year".
+On July 3, 2016, Pixar's current president Jim Morris announced that the studio might move away from sequels after Toy Story 4 and Pixar was only developing original ideas with five films in development at the time of the announcement.

 Cancelled projects

 Monkey

-Back when Pixar was still a part of Lucasfilm in 1985, they started pre-production on a film called Monkey.
-After they spun off as a new company in 1986, they were still working on it.
-In the end, they realized they had to abandon it because of technical limitations.
+Back when Pixar was still a part of Lucasfilm in 1985, it started pre-production on a film called Monkey.
+After Pixar spun off as a new company in 1986, however, it was still working on it.
+In the end, Pixar abandoned the project due to technical limitations.

 The Yellow Car

 In 1995, Jorgen Klubien started writing a script for a film titled The Yellow Car.
 He wrote the first draft of the script with Joe Ranft.
-Then in 1998, the film was scrapped in favor of Toy Story 2s 1999 release.
-The Yellow Car would eventually be reworked into Cars in 2001 then released in 2006.
+Then in 1998, the film was scrapped in favor of Toy Story 2 (1999).
+In 2001, The Yellow Car would eventually be reworked into Cars (2006).